Chigozie0706/build-a-decentralized-event-invitation-system-on-the-celo-blockchain-using-solidity-and-javascript/README.md

 ```

-In the code, we are going to check if the button clicked has a class name of `view`. if it is true, we will create three variables.
-The first is to store the id of the button, the second is to store the promise data we will be receiving later and the third is to store the list of all users that will attend that event.
+In the code, we are going to check if the button clicked has a class name of `view`. if it is true, we will create three variables:
+- The first is to store the id of the button.
+- The second is to store the promise data we will be receiving later.
+- The third is to store the list of all users that will attend that event.

 Next, we are going to use a try block to call two functions `getEventById` and `getAttendees` from our smart contract and store them, then we create a variable that will get the id of our modal in the index.html file and set it to show.

 The `getEventById` result comes the way they are arranged in the smart contract.
 Before displaying the result to the user, we need to convert the timestamp gotten to a readable date format.

 Next, we are going to display the data of the result gotten in a modal.
-The modal contains a div with bootstrap classes,  and each result is mapped to a particular HTML element.
+The modal contains a `div` with bootstrap classes,  and each result is mapped to a particular HTML element.

 Further, we will check if the attendee array is not empty.
-If true it will append the addresses of the attendees as icons in the modal. else it will display a text saying `"no attendee yet..."`.
+If true, it will append the addresses of the attendees as icons in the modal. else it will display a text saying `"no attendee yet..."`.

 After the try block, we will use our catch block to handle any errors and notify the users.